Rethinking Cold War Burma

 About the Author

-Cindy Ewing is an Assistant Professor of History at the University of Missouri.
+Cindy Ewing is an Assistant Professor of History at the University of Toronto.
 Her research focuses on modern South and Southeast Asia and the global connections between decolonization, human rights, and the Cold War.Read More

 History and Public Policy Program